fluencelabs/cli/CONTRIBUTING.md

     1. run `docker compose up -d`
     1. `cd` back to repo root dir.
 Set env variable `FLUENCE_ENV="local"` so tests run against your local peers
     1. run `pnpm test` which will lint and check the code, build it, package it, prepare the tests and run them
--   After installing dependencies use `pnpm shrinkwrap-install` to lock dependency versions for those who will install cli.
-Without that minor versions of transient dependencies can be resolved differently for the end users which can sometimes lead to unexpected bugs.
-This is recommended approach for CLIs.
-If you don't do it - CI will do it for you when generating docs
+-   To update or install npm dependencies - just change package.json manually and let the CI do the updating properly.
+CI does `npm shrinkwrap` and `pnpm import` for you so all transient dependency versions can be locked and minor versions patched for the end users while still giving the CLI developers and CI itself a way to install dependencies more quickly using pnpm